doolin/oocp/README.markdown

 Long story short, the usual should make it all happen:

     $ ./configure
     $ make

-You should find the simplest example bin/snafu
+You should find the simplest example here `bin/snafu`